-Lytchett Minster School is once again celebrating some outstanding A Level and BTEC level 3 results.
+Lytchett Minster School is once again celebrating some outstanding A level and BTEC level 3 results.

-Headmaster, Andrew Mead expressed his delight at his students’ excellent results, saying, “Our Year 13 students can be very proud of themselves.
+Headmaster Andrew Mead expressed his delight at his students’ excellent results, saying, “Our Year 13 students can be very proud of themselves.
 They have been exceptionally committed and hardworking throughout the year and have now achieved the success they deserve.
-A number of them are now going on to pursue their studies at some of the finest universities in the country, whilst others will be starting apprenticeships or starting full employment.
+A number of them are now going on to pursue their studies at some of the finest universities in the country, whilst others will be starting apprenticeships or entering full employment.
 They have very exciting futures ahead of them and we wish them every success and happiness.”

 For more information, please contact the school on 01202 622413.